-For more information contact Dr James Horne
+For more information and to discuss potential project ideas please contact Dr James Horne

 Authorised by the Deputy Vice-Chancellor (Research)